NCI Blog

 Posted by Teresa Murray on 05 August 2021

-Dr Danielle McCartan-Quinn, Vice Dean of the School of Business, hosted a webinar to explain how you can get your honours degree in Business Management or HRM Strategy and Practice in just two years.
+National College of Ireland's School of Business recently hosted a webinar to explain how you can get your honours degree in Business Management or HRM Strategy and Practice in just two years.

 Read More